Hydro Thunder Hurricane: Reception

+The Tempest Pack

 The Tempest Pack downloadable content received high praise from critics.
 Jim Cook of Gamers Daily News praised the new course design, stating that it was a major draw for Hurricane players.
 He also gave high marks to the game's two new boats, as well as the addition of refitted Expert class versions of the game's Novice and Pro boats.
 Cook was critical of the high unlock points of these boats, stating that "[they] may take a while to unlock unless you've been very active with the game".
 John Laster of XBLA Fans gave the Tempest Pack a "Buy" rating and called the content a great value for fans of the game.
 He also felt the courses were exceptional, feeling they were "on par, if not better than the tracks released with the game".
 He wrote that the two new boats were well matched with the other expert boats, and that the upgraded Expert versions of the Novice and Pro boats were "a necessity and something we wish had been included in the original game".

-In its first week of release, the Tempest Pack sold over 5,300 units.